Go to Menu

 • A simple view tool to remove clutter and distraction

-• Read on hover to have specific text read aloud automatically
+• Click on text to have it read aloud

 • Text enlargement to substantially increases the size of the displayed font for easier reading

-• Translation tools to translate text and listen to in another language, or revert back to the original language
+• Translation tools to translate text to another language that also allow listening to the translation

 • Image to text to allow images to be converted to text and read aloud, providing convenience and saving time